spacemeshos/testnet-guide/guide/install.md

 The app should be installed in `/opt/Spacemesh`, and you should see the app listed under the Applications menu in your window manager.
 You can now launch the app.

+Please note that Ubuntu 20.04 and older are not supported.
+To be able to fully use the Spacemesh App and avoid experiencing various known issues, we recommend upgrading to Ubuntu 22.04 LTS or any other, more recent release.

 ### Windows
 Follow the on screen instructions.
 The installer defaults to launch Spacemesh as soon as it is the installation is complete.